 What kinds of food do you offer?

 Offer your baby foods with different flavors and textures.
 Feed Your Child a variety of fruit and vegetables, whole grains, and protein foods.
 Because toddlers have little bellies that fill up fast, ensure you serve nutritious foods.
-Giving your baby iron-rich foods aids growth and development and helps prevent iron-deficiency.
+Giving your baby iron-rich foods aids growth and development and helps prevent iron deficiency.

 Why is iron important?

-Iron-deficiency in toddlers leads to anemia and can affect their physical, mental, and behavioral development.
+Iron deficiency in toddlers leads to anemia and can affect their physical, mental, and behavioral development.
 Offer your child iron-rich foods, such as meat, fish, poultry, iron-fortified cereals, eggs, lentils and peas, dried beans, and tofu, in every meal.
-These foods prevent iron-deficiency, aid Your Child ’s growth, and enhance brain development.
+These foods prevent iron deficiency, aid Your Child’s growth, and enhance brain development.
 Also, limit your baby’s milk intake to about 500 ml a day.

 The place of milk

 Plain cow’s milk is a good source of vitamin D and calcium for growing children.
 Offer 500 mL of pasteurized whole cow’s milk each day.
-When they reach age 2, you can switch to low-fat milk, such as skim (1% or 2%) or nonfat milk, if the toddler is overweight or there is a family history of obesity and high cholesterol.
+When they reach age 2, you can switch to low-fat milk, such as skim (1% or 2%) or nonfat milk, if the toddler is overweight or has a family history of obesity and high cholesterol.

 If your child rejects whole cow’s milk, you can try goat milk or mix the cow milk with breast milk or formula and adjust the mixture with time until it becomes 100% cow’s milk.